cbracco/bov-web-components/README.md

-# md-web-components
+# bov-web-components

-> A repository for learning web components with [Modern Developer](https://study.moderndeveloper.com).
+> A repository for learning web components with [Bov Academy](https://bovacademy.com).